WayneBooth/loki-render/README.md

 Please feel free to send bug fixes and improvements for consideration.
 I may not be able to put much time into this project, so it needs support from the community.

-## Wish LIst

-I have the following ideas for future upgrades

-* Make command line arguments more specific/verbose
-* New Mode: "Client", which can connect to a "Master" and add jobs.
-Authentication would be a good idea at this point
-* HTTP/Web interface for "Master" mode GUI.
-I am personally much more comfortable coding GUI's in HTML/CSS/JS/JQuery than Java
-* After "Client' mode has been added, and "Master" mode has a web based GUI, the "Master" mode should be able to run without Java's GUI, so it can be placed on a headless server as well
-* Hmmm maybe I should somehow move this into the support ticket area, lol

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/mikeperalta1/loki-render/tags).